 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more ›

 You can’t just use an alarm clock when you’re a heavy sleeper.
-You need one that is the sonic equivalent of getting dragged out of bed and thrown into a cold pond of water.
+You need one that is the sonic equivalent of getting dragged out of bed and thrown into a cold pond.
 It can’t be too loud, however, since you most likely have neighbors or roommates who you want to be respectful of.
-We’re not expecting you to be the most bright-eyed and bushy-tailed person in the room first thing in the morning—we just want you to not miss a meeting because you slept through your phone alarm again.
-Fall and winter can be particularly challenging for deep sleepers, and snoozing repeatedly may provide short sleep satisfaction but leaves you drowsy during the day.
-The best alarm clocks for heavy sleepers will get you up and at ’em to get started on your day.
+We’re not expecting you to be the most bright-eyed and bushy-tailed person in the room first thing in the morning—we just want you not to miss a meeting because you slept through your phone alarm again.
+Fall and winter can be particularly challenging for deep sleepers, and snoozing repeatedly may provide short sleep satisfaction but leave you drowsy during the day.
+The best alarm clocks for heavy sleepers will get you up and at ’em and ready for your day.

 How we chose the best alarm clocks for heavy sleepers